ms1450/ms1450.github.io/_posts/2022-09-08-AMAT-LSS-AI-and-Robotics.markdown

 In his article “Artificial Intelligence and Society: A Furtive Transformation,” Kile walks through the different aspects of our lives that are impacted by the introduction of automation machine-aided thinking (AMAT) and Large-Scale social systems (LSS).
 While I agree with much of what he says in his article, I disagree on certain factors.
 We are at a point today where returning to sustained living before the introduction of AMAT is no longer possible.

-> We rely too heavily on machines and automation in our day-to-day lives that simply “unplugging” would cause more harm than benefit.
+> AMAT refers to the use of machines to perform tasks that require cognitive functions, such as learning, decision-making, and problem-solving.
+LSS encompasses the broad, interconnected applications of these technologies in societal systems.
 {: .prompt-info }

+We rely too heavily on machines and automation in our day-to-day lives that simply “unplugging” would cause more harm than benefit.

 As a result, I believe that the impacts of AMAT, whether reasonable, like advancements in technology, discoveries, and scientific revelations, or bad, like mass unemployment or the collapse of our current and past social lifestyles, are inevitable.